stuckinaboot/Net/README.md

-# WillieNet
+# Net

-WillieNet is an onchain decentralized messaging protocol for EVM blockchains.
+Net, also known as WillieNet, is an onchain decentralized messaging protocol for EVM blockchains.
 Anybody can read messages and send message on WillieNet, where all messages live fully onchain and are easily queryable onchain.
 There is no cost to interact with WillieNet outside of gas fees.

 ## Protocol